huangtonyj/Diortam/README.md

+# INSTRUCTIONS:

-Run "npm start" or "yarn start" to start.
+  Run "npm install" and then "npm start" to start.
 It should automatically open up in localhost:3000.

-FEATURES HIGHLIGHT:
+# FEATURES HIGHLIGHT:

-  1. Mock API Request and ComponentDidMount:
+  ## 1. Mock API Request and ComponentDidMount:
     Upon <App/> ComponentDidMount, it makes a synthetic async request call with use of a SetTimeout function with a random delay.

     After data has been received, it dissects the and organizes the data for easy filter.
 To be discussed in section 4.

-  2. Semantic UI:
+  ## 2. Semantic UI:
     I utilized the (react) semantic UI library to quickly give the app a modern look.

-  3. React:
+  ## 3. React:
     I built this app with React.js framework by managing application state in the <App/> component.
 I built and glued components together and passed respective props to each component.

-  4. React State:
+  ## 4. React State:
     this.state = {
       predictionLabels: [],
       searchTerm: '',